travis-ci/docs-travis-ci-com/user/workers/container-based-infrastructure.md

 3. disallow the use of `sudo`, setuid and setgid executables.

-## Routing Your Build to Container-based infrastructure
+## Routing your build to container-based infrastructure

 To send your builds to container-based infrastructure, add this to the top level of `.travis.yml`: